shub-krishan208/devsoc-selection/README.md

 ## TODO

-- follow through the last gemini prompt and we're done for this one.
+- apply backend endpoints to the frontend for relevant functioning